denten-books/plain-text/4-sign.md

 property of magnetic storage posed a significant engineering challenge.
 After the advent of teletype, but before the screen, machine-makers employed a variety of mechanisms to restore a measure of congruence between invisible magnetic inscription and visible paper representation.
-The reader will encounter several such devices here, in this section.

 The principles of magnetic recording were developed by Oberlin Smith (among others), the American engineer who also filed several inventions related to